yychentw/leetcode-solutions/2390. Removing Stars From a String/README.md

 Time spent: 19m
 Whether to refer to others' solutions: No
-Results of submission to Leetcode:
+Results of submission to Leetcode: Accepted

 ## Review